microsoft/code-with-engineering-playbook/docs/machine-learning/ml-envisioning-summary-template.md

 1. Ensure the team can access the data and compute resources that are necessary for the ML feasibility study

-2. Ensure that the data provided by **Customer** is of quality and is relevant to the ML solution
+2. Ensure that the data provided is of quality and is relevant to the ML solution

 3. Make sure that the Microsoft team has a good understanding of the data